VioletaTMV/Courses-Softuni/README.md

 # Courses-Softuni
-This repo stores my solutions to the problems from my education @SoftUni
+This repo stores my solutions to the exercises from my education @SoftUni